Welcome to Past The Potholes! Thanks for stopping by our little corner of the internet where we share our experiences, stories and tips about travel.

 We were back to taking short trips during school holidays.
 Our trips are carefully planned to make the most of the time we have.
 Claire is a little geeky and has gone so far as to make spreadsheets to organize the places and activities we want to fit in!

 A few months later, we boarded a plane and moved to Trinidad.
-We made great friends, joined a hiking group, a squash club and explored the island thoroughly.
-We also visited a number of nearby Caribbean islands including Tobago, Dominica, Martinique, St. Lucia, Grenada and Barbados.
-We even spent three weeks in Colombia for Christmas.
+We made great friends, joined a hiking group, a squash club and explored Trinidad and neighbouring countries.

 After that year, we said goodbye to Trinidad and left for a year of full-time travel.
 There were many things we loved about our life in Trinidad but decided we couldn’t throw away an opportunity to travel.
 Claire had been working online and it was going well.
 Why couldn’t we both do that?
 And if it ate through some savings… well, we knew we had our teaching jobs to return to.